godotengine/godot-docs/classes/class_window.rst

 :ref:`ContentScaleAspect<enum_Window_ContentScaleAspect>` **CONTENT_SCALE_ASPECT_EXPAND** = ``4``

 The content's aspect will be preserved.
-If the target size has different aspect from the base one, the content will stay in the to-left corner and add an extra visible area in the stretched space.
+If the target size has different aspect from the base one, the content will stay in the top-left corner and add an extra visible area in the stretched space.

 .. rst-class:: classref-item-separator